 Typical Deadlines and Procedures: Austria vs. Germany

-A supplementary request is an information inquiry - not a criminal proceeding.
-You have time to respond, and the process is clearly structured:
+A supplementary request is an information inquiry, not a criminal proceeding.
+You have time, and the path is clear.
+The essentials in three steps:

 The inquiry itself is rarely the problem.
 The challenge arises when your tax report doesn't show what it should.